Zingle/rest-api-documentation/messages/README.md

-recipient | object |  Correspondent object representing the  recipient attachments | array | Array of string URIs where file attachments may be downloaded created_at | UNIX timestamp | Date the Message was created read_at | UNIX timestamp | Date the Message was marked as read by the service read_by_contact_at | UNIX timestamp | Date the Message was marked as read by the contact
+recipient | object |  Correspondent object representing the  recipient attachments | array | Array of string URIs where file attachments may be downloaded created_at | UNIX timestamp | Date the Message was created read_at | UNIX timestamp | Date the Message was marked as read by the recipient

 [Template]: /templates/README.md